JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_9.md

 ### Viterbi Algorithm

 !!! error
-    Need to finish this, it was rushed into the last 5 minutes of lecture so my notes are poor.
-Use textbook/lecture slides to fill in the details.
+    This will not be on the exam, so I won't bother cleaning up my notes and putting them here!